 - Interlocking shingles that have side interlocks and offered in various sizes and textures

 Most tile roofs are made from clay and fired in a kiln to strengthen them.
 There were tile production plants around large clay deposits at the turn of the century.
 A small number of tile roofs are made from concrete and have color added to the mix.
 All tile roofs have unique, enduring beauty along with historic value.
 The roof often defines the character of the building on which it rests.

-The top picture on this page shows a job we completed with a Ludowici glazed green Spanish style tile roof.
+The picture above shows a job we completed with a Ludowici glazed green Spanish style tile roof.
 We completely removed the tiles and underlayments and replaced with the highest quality underlayments available.
 The next step was to lay out the entire roof surface with chalk lines running vertically and horizontally prior to any tile being installed.
 All flashings were replaced using custom copper flashings, and of course we soldered all seams.
 Tile was then attached using copper roofing nails.
 This is a true 100 year roof once again and a thing of beauty for all to enjoy!
 The homeowner had re-roofed only seven years prior to our restoration work.
 The previous contractor had cut many corners and did not pay attention to the details.
 The job was completely botched and called for a redo.
 This is all to common of an occurrence and most people have no idea that they were cheated until the roof leaks.

 In this picture is a Ludowici, Brittany shingle tile job we did in Dixon, IL.
 Ryan Restorations was called upon to perform tile roof maintenance for this customer.
 This included replacing various broken tiles through the roof.
 We used a hidden attachment technique for replacement tiles.
 We also stock a large variety of historic replacement tiles so we had plenty matching tiles to do the job.
 During our travels across the roof, we discovered lots of improper previous repair attempts.